-Eligible recipients will update the comprehensive needs assessment not less than every two years.
+Eligible recipients will update the comprehensive needs assessment not less than every two (2) years.

 Secondary-level funds shall be allocated to local education agencies and to consortia qualifying for the \$15,000 minimum grant award by the formula criteria established by Perkins V. Thirty percent shall be allocated to such local educational agencies in proportion to the number of individuals aged 5 through 17, inclusive, who reside in the school district served by such local educational agency for the preceding fiscal year compared to the total number of such individuals who reside in the school districts served by all local educational agencies in the State for such preceding fiscal year, as determined on the basis of the student membership data collected by the National Center for Education Statistics through the Common Core of Data survey system.
-Seventy percent shall be allocated to such local educational agencies in the school district served by and are from families below the poverty level for the preceding fiscal year, as determined on the basis of the student served by such local educational agency and are from families below the poverty level for the preceding fiscal year, as determined on the basis of the most recent satisfactory data used under section 112(c)(1)(A) of the Elementary and Secondary Education Act of 1965, compared to the total number of such individuals who reside in the school districts served by all the local educational agencies in the State for such preceding fiscal year.
+Seventy percent shall be allocated to such local educational agencies in proportion to the number of individuals aged 5 through 17, inclusive, who reside in the school district served by such local educational agency and are from families below the poverty level for the preceding fiscal year, as determined on the basis of the most recent satisfactory data used under section 112(c)(1)(A) of the Elementary and Secondary Education Act of 1965, compared to the total number of such individuals who reside in the school districts served by all the local educational agencies in the State for such preceding fiscal year.